SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Commander2/Commander.md

 ### Using fillWith:

-In Chapter *@cha_mailapp@*, we defined the method `MailClientPresenter >> accountMenu` to return the context menu for the `MailAccountPresenter`.
+In Chapter *@cha_menus@*, we defined the method `MailClientPresenter >> accountMenu` to return the context menu for the `MailAccountPresenter`.
 When using commands, we implement it differently.
 We create a new menu and fill it with the commands defined in the method above.
 A presenter has access to the root of the command tree through the message `rootCommandsGroup`.
 Subtrees can be accessed by sending the `/` message.
 By using commands, building up the context menu is almost trivial:

 ```